amosbastian/utopian.rocks/README.md

 Utopian
 -------

 A web application showing additional information about Utopian.io.
 It was created using Flask and MongoDB.
+Visit https://utopian.info/ to see it in action!

 Usage
 -----